kubeshop/tracetest/docs/command-line-tool.md

 # Command Line Tool

-Our web interface makes it easier to visualize your traces and add assertions, but sometimes we need a CLI to automate our work.
-We developed the CLI thinking about users creating tests and executing them every time a new change is made in the system, so you can use Tracetest to detect regressions and check your service SLOs.
+Our web interface makes it easier to visualize your traces and add assertions, but sometimes a CLI is needed for automation.
+The CLI was developed for users creating tests and executing them each time a change is made in the system, so Tracetest can detect regressions and check service SLOs.

-## Available Commands
+## **Available Commands**

 Here is a list of all available commands and how to use them:

-### Configure
+### **Configure**
 Configure your CLI to connect to your Tracetest server.